drupal-entity-training/event/index.md

       Similarly entity types can (and are encouraged to) provide a UUID field.
       Again, we can specify the name of the UUID field.

-      Note that top-level keys of the annotation are not quoted, but keys in mappings (such as the `entity_keys` declaration) _are_ quoted and trailing commas are allowed in mappings.
+      Note that top-level keys of the attributes are not quoted, but keys in mappings (such as the `entity_keys` declaration) _are_ quoted and trailing commas are allowed in mappings.

+    @TODO: Find appropriate alternative for the following line.

     See [Drupal API: Annotations][api-annotations] for more information.